-Regulation Analyst Certification requires that broker-dealers and covered persons include in their research reports:
+Proposed Regulation AC would require that broker-dealers and persons associated with broker-dealers include in their research reports:

-- A statement by the research analyst certifying that the views expressed in the research report accurately reflect such research analyst's personal views about the subject securities or issuers; and
+- A statement by the research analyst certifying that the views expressed in the research report accurately reflect such research analyst's personal views about the subject securities and issuers;

 - A statement by the research analyst certifying that no part of his or her compensation was, is, or will be directly or indirectly related to the specific recommendation or views contained in the research report; or

-Additionally, under Regulation AC, broker-dealers must make a record related to public appearances by research analysts.
-Specifically, a broker-dealer who publishes, circulates, or provides a research report prepared by a research analyst it or a covered person employs, would be required to make a record within thirty days after each calendar quarter in which the research analyst made the public appearance, that includes:
+Additionally, under proposed Regulation AC, broker-dealers must make a record related to public appearances by research analysts.
+Specifically, a broker-dealer who publishes, circulates, or provides, directly or indirectly, a research report by a research analyst, would be required to make a record within thirty days after each calendar quarter in which the research analyst made the public appearance, that includes:

-- A written statement by the research analyst certifying that the views expressed in each public appearance accurately reflected such research analyst's personal views about the subject securities or issuers; and
+- A written statement by the research analyst certifying that the views expressed in each public appearance accurately reflected such research analyst's personal views about the subject securities and issuers; and

 - A written statement by the research analyst certifying that no part of such research analyst's compensation was, is, or will be directly or indirectly related to any specific recommendations or views expressed in any public appearance.